GPM: The Gaussian Pancake Mechanism for Planting Undetectable Backdoors in Differential Privacy: Experiments

 \subsubsection{DP-hist}

-As shown in Figure~\ref{fig:hist-da}, for DP-hist queries, we observe that when $\beta \leq 10^{-3}$, distinguishing attacks succeed with probability close to 1.
-On the other hand, for $\beta = 0.1$, the success rates are not significantly higher than that of random guessing ($0.5$).
-This phenomenon is in accordance with Theorem~\ref{thm:da} and is further visually explained in Figure~\ref{fig:gpm-density} such that the peaks, which are of width approximately $\sqrt{2\pi}\frac{\gamma}{\beta}$, are wider due to the larger values of $\beta$, resulting in greater overlaps in the probability masses.
-Therefore, the attacker has motivation to select smaller values of $\beta$, as long as $\beta(d)$ is polynomially bounded as required by Theorem~\ref{thm:gpm-covert}.
+As shown in Figure~\ref{fig:hist-da}, for DP-hist queries, we observe that when $\beta \leq 10^{-3}$, distinguishing attacks succeed with a probability close to 1.
+On the other hand, for $\beta = 0.1$, the success rates are not significantly higher than those of random guessing, especially for the smallest value of $\gamma = 2\sqrt{d}$.
+This phenomenon is in accordance with Theorem~\ref{thm:da} and is further visually explained in Figure~\ref{fig:gpm-density}, showing that the peaks, which are of width approximately $\sqrt{2\pi}\frac{\gamma}{\beta}$, are wider due to the larger values of $\beta$, resulting in greater overlaps in the probability masses.
+Therefore, the SCBP is motivated to select smaller values of $\beta$, as long as $\beta(d)$ is polynomially bounded as required by Theorem~\ref{thm:gpm-covert}.